redsquirrelstudio/laravel-backpack-import-operation/README.md

 ### Views

 You can update the operation views if required.
-To do this run
+To do this run:

 ```bash
 php artisan vendor:publish --tag=laravel-backpack-import-operation-views
 ```

 to publish the operation blade files to ```resources/views/vendor/backpack/import-operation``` The files stored in this directory take priority over the package's default views.

 ### Credits

 - [Lewis Raggett][link-me] :: Package Creator
 - [Cristian Tabacitu][link-backpack] :: Backpack for Laravel Creator
 - [Spartner][link-laravel-excel] :: Laravel Excel Creator